SJTU-EV-plus/Shanghai-City-EV-load-forecasting-tool/README.md

 The tool is developed aiming to be capable of flexible and farsighted EV charging load forecasting for the whole scale of Shanghai.

 Further changes may be proposed in the future.

+If you have any questions, please contact sjtu_ev_plus@163.com.